PlanterApp/planter_blog/content/posts/plan-your-spice-garden/index.md

 * * Fresh or dried, powdered or minced or crushed, garlic is a very hearty powerful spice great in curry or most savory dishes.
 This spice is, dare I say, as useful as salt or pepper.
 After all, what *can't* you use garlic in?
 It's a staple in italian cuisine, incredible on any kind meat, and it's even good raw in salsa.
 Something I've seen done before that I really want to try is roasting the cloves (which makes them really sweet) and then spreading them on toast.
 The only downfall of this pice is its strength- it's very easy to go overboard.
 * Rosemary

-  * is sort of a grey area, it could really be herb or spice
+  * is sort of a grey area, it could really be herb or spice.
+The plants' woodiness puts it in the same limbo as bay leaves.
+Make sure to mince the needles finely, as their woodiness makes them tough even after cooking.
+  * You can make a rosemary butter that flavors steak, or rub it into rich meats like lamb... or you can bake it into bread (focassia is the popular choice) or even gnocchi.
+It pairs well with cheese, too, or lemonade.
+Its warm flavor and smell can add a new dimension to many different dishes, so don't be afraid to make use of it!
 * Lavender

   * Typically an herb, but you can use the seeds as well!
 Seeds can be steeped in tea, or you can steep them in milk for lavender ice cream!